0xsksingh/sui-onchain-betting-game/README.md

    - Betting on the first or second halves of the table
    - Betting on the first, second, or third thirds of the table

-2. **Submit Your Wager**: Each bet requires a minimum of 0.001 ETH to play.
+2. **Submit Your Wager**: Each bet requires a minimum of 1 SUI to play.
 You can place your bet by calling the corresponding function with your chosen parameters.

 3. **Spin the Wheel**: After placing your bet, call the `spinBettingWheel()` function to spin the wheel and determine the outcome.